martinabr/Smart-Implicit-Hub/SomaPixelTemplate/README.md

 }
 ```

-Your could, especially OSC related code should come after
+Your code, especially OSC related code should come after

 ```c++
 if (server_ready == true) {